CORONAVIRUS (COVID-19) Notice for all patients and visitors.

 PBCI will help us continue to reshape the future of breast cancer – offering world class treatment, care and support to patients and their families.

 As our name suggests, Breast Cancer Research Centre-WA conducts research into breast cancer treatment and care.
 Our research informs and underpins the treatment we provide to our patients.

 For many years, the average life expectancy for a patient with a metastatic diagnosis was around 2 to 3 years.
-Now we’re seeing 15% of our patients living beyond 5 years, and 5% are still going strong after 10 years.
+Now we’re seeing 15% of our patients living beyond 5 years, and more than 5% are still going strong after 10 years.

 By allowing patients to participate in clinical trials, they can gain access to treatments sometimes 10 years earlier than if they had to wait for the treatments to come onto the market.

 To read more about the Breast Clinical Trials Unit and our current pharmaceutical trials, head to the Clinical Trials page.